victor-yacovlev/yajudge/bundle_README.md

  Note that it will not replace existing configuration files but will replace existing systemd files.

+ To create several configurations running the same server set CONFIG_NAME environment variable before script run.
+Default value is `default` and this name in use by configuration file name suffices.

  2. Check created configuration files and create matching PostgreSQL database (default user name is 'yajudge', password 'yajudge' and database name 'yajudge') like this: